 Yes, hemp seed oil comes from the cannabis plant.
-But it can be used without fear of experiencing any psychoactive effects, as it only contains trace amounts of THC.
+But it can be used knowing that it contains trace amounts of THC.
 In fact, hemp seed oil serves as an excellent source of nutrients and has been used internally and topically in Eastern cultures for hundreds of years.

 Curious about the possible hemp oil benefits?
 You need to remember three important words: essential fatty acids.
-Hempseed oil is packed with omega-3 and omega-6 fatty acids that boost the health of your brain, heart, skin and more.
-By adding just a tablespoon or two to your meals or apply it topically to reverse signs of aging and reduce inflammation.
+Hempseed oil is packed with omega-3 and omega-6 fatty acids that can help foster overall health.
+Some ways to use it is to add just a tablespoon or two to your meals or apply it topically to your skin or even your hair — prior to shampooing.

 What Is Hemp Oil?

 Hemp oil is harvested by cold-pressing hemp seeds.
-Although it comes from the cannabis plant, hemp oil (also called hempseed oil) contains only trace amounts of THC, the psychoactive element in cannabis.
+Although it comes from the cannabis plant, hemp oil (also called hempseed oil) contains only trace amounts of THC, the psychoactive, intoxicating element in cannabis.

 Hemp and marijuana both come from the Cannabis sativa species, but the amount of THC present in the plant is what makes them different.
 When it contains less than 0.3 percent THC, it’s considered hemp.
 And when it has more THC, it’s considered marijuana.
-This means that you can use hemp oil and eat hemp seeds without feeling “high” afterwards, unlike using marijuana.
+This means that you can use hemp oil and eat hemp seeds without feeling “high” afterwards.

 So what’s so special about hemp oil?
 It serves as a natural source of important nutrients, including polyunsaturated fatty acids (including omega-6s and omega-3s), terpenes and proteins.
 It does not contain THC or CBD, so the main appeal of hemp oil is its fatty acid profile and other beneficial nutrients.

 There’s confusion about the compounds in hemp oil for good reason.
 Some products labeled as “hemp oil” do actually include cannabinoids like CBD.
-These kind of superfoods with cannabinoids are also beneficial to your health because they act on receptors of the endocannabinoid system.
+These kind of superfoods with cannabinoids also act on receptors of the endocannabinoid system.

-But if you are focused on increasing your intake of healthy fats, reducing inflammation and reversing signs of aging, you’re likely looking for oils extracted from hemp seeds, so go for products labeled as “hempseed oil.”
+But if you are focused on increasing your intake of healthy fats and more, you’re likely looking for oils extracted from hemp seeds, so go for products labeled as “hempseed oil.”

 Hemp Oil vs. CBD Oil